Skip to content

 v1.33.1 latest --push

-7. (Optional) When you are done, you may want to reset the gh-branches to the same spot as it is in the upstream.
+7. (Optional) When you are done, you may want to reset the gh-bookmarks to the same spot as it is in the upstream.
 If you configured the upstream remote, this can be done with:

 # This will LOSE any changes you made to `gh-pages`